Colonel Sanders: 1952–1980: Kentucky Fried Chicken

 Although such visits required much time, eventually potential franchisees began visiting Sanders instead.
 He ran the company while Claudia mixed and shipped the spices to restaurants.
 The franchise approach became highly successful; KFC was one of the first fast food chains to expand internationally, opening outlets in Canada and later in the UK, Australia, Mexico and Jamaica by the mid-1960s.
 In 1962, Sanders obtained a patent protecting his method of pressure frying chicken, and trademarked the phrase "It's Finger Lickin' Good" in 1963.

 The company's rapid expansion to more than 600 locations became overwhelming for the aging Sanders.
 In 1964, then 73 years old, he sold the Kentucky Fried Chicken corporation for $2 million ($ million today) to a partnership of Kentucky businessmen headed by John Y. Brown Jr., a 29-year-old lawyer and future governor of Kentucky, and Jack C. Massey, a venture capitalist and entrepreneur.
 Sanders became a salaried brand ambassador.
 The initial deal did not include the Canadian operations, which Sanders retained, or the franchising rights in the UK, Florida, Utah, and Montana, which Sanders had already sold to others.

 In 1965, Sanders moved to Mississauga, Ontario, a suburb of Toronto, to oversee his Canadian franchises and continued to collect franchise and appearance fees in Canada and in the US.
-Sanders bought and lived in a bungalow at 1337 Melton Drive in the Lakeview area of Mississauga from 1965 until his death in 1980.
+Sanders bought and lived in a bungalow at 1337 Melton Drive with his wife Claudia in the Lakeview area of Mississauga from 1965 until his death in 1980.
 In September 1970, he and his wife were baptized in the Jordan River.
 He also befriended Billy Graham and Jerry Falwell.

 Sanders remained the company's symbol after selling it, traveling 200,000 mi a year on the company's behalf and filming many TV commercials and appearances.
 He retained much influence over executives and franchisees, who respected his culinary expertise and feared what The New Yorker described as "the force and variety of his swearing" when a restaurant or the company varied from what executives described as "the Colonel's chicken".